03 — The Primary Questions

 Not every question carries the same weight.
 Some are load-bearing — entire lives are built on them.
-Others are real and worth engaging, but they don’t determine whether God exists or whether the Restoration happened.
+Others are real and worth honest attention, but they don’t determine whether God is real or whether the Restoration happened.

 Elder Corbridge calls the load-bearing ones primary.
-They are the questions that, if answered, make the secondary ones survivable.
+When they find their footing, the secondary ones become survivable rather than overwhelming.

 Is there a God who is our Father?

-Why this is primary.
-If God exists and is your Father, then you are known, you are loved, and your life means something specific.
-Every other question — about the Restoration, the Church, the prophets — depends on this one.
+Why this one matters first.
+If God is real and is your Father, then you are known, you are loved, and your life means something specific to Him.
+Almost everything else in the gospel rests on this.

-How to seek the answer.
-Pray.
-Honestly.
-Out loud if you can.
-Read the words of Christ in the New Testament and the Book of Mormon.
-Notice when peace comes.
-The Spirit confirms truth through peace, light, and a quiet sense of knowing — not through emotional fireworks.
+How people seek the answer.
+Pray honestly, in your own words.
+Out loud, if that helps.
+Read the words of Christ in the New Testament and the Book of Mormon, and notice when something settles in your chest.
+The Spirit tends to speak through peace, light, and a sense of being known — not through anything dramatic.

 Scriptures: Moroni 10:4–5 · James 1:5–6